 In this project, the evaluation of the performance of the pipeline was made qualitatively from visual comparison o to our gold standard corpus of 10 fabricated charts, which was annotated by a single annotator.
 These are important limitation of this that need to be improved in subsequent phases of the project.

 Firstly, quantification off NLP-model performance should be implemented.
 This should compare the corresponding entities in the annotated corpus to the entity labels made by the NLP model.
 Alignment of tokens must be done and verified as so that the correct comparison can be made.
 Extraction of false and true positive, respective negative entity matches for each corresponding token should be done from which calculations of precision, recall and F1 score should be performed, see section 6.4.
 Moreover, the number of characters and tokens in every document should be quantified and the distribution of entities.
 I have already implemented and tested scripts for performing this task but there are currently difficulties exporting the annotated corpus from INCEpTION because of a bug in the export module of the program.
 Fixing this would be the first step to address the limitations of the project and the team behind INCEpTION has been contacted.
-Using these scripts, tannotated corpus was exported from INCEpTION in CoNLL-2003 format.
-After aligning the tokenization of these texts using spacy alignment module, these true annotations were compared to the annotations produced by the NLP using the scripts as well as spaCy evaluation module.
+Using these scripts, the annotated corpus was exported from INCEpTION in CoNLL-2003 format.
+After aligning the tokenization of these texts using spaCy alignment module, these true annotations were compared to the annotations produced by the NLP using the scripts as well as SpaCy evaluation module.

 Secondly, evaluation of the gold-standard annotations of the corpus should be employed and annotations potentially improved.
 As a simple step intra-annotator agreement could be evaluated, which can give an indication of the difficulty of the corpus and the quality of the annotator.
 The use of several different annotators would be the next step.
 The corpus now only reflects the individual interpretation of one annotator, both making it error prone and susceptible to bias.
 Analysis and metric thresholds for different aspects of inter-/intra annotator agreement (IAA) should be defined as inclusion and exclusion criteria of annotations to be included in a corpus.
 It is also of great importance to consider the recruitment of annotators for an annotation task and state recruitment criteria.
 (23).
 Creating guidelines presents many challenges and a previously implemented guideline structures and creation methods should be reviewed qualitatively and quantitatively to determine best practices and implement workflows for structured guideline creation principles.